FreddyOm/MScThesis/README.md

 ## Problems

 - [x] Shader invocation limit at 65536 -> Multiple Batches? -> Not a problem after occlusion culling? -> Multiple passes?
-- [x] Lighting?
-Texturing?
-Normals? -> Can be easily added to shader